How To Say 1 30 In Spanish

 Telling time in Spanish goes beyond rote memorization.
 Here's some expert advice to help you master it.

 Second, practice with a variety of exercises.
-Don't just memorize the phrases; actively use them in conversation.
+Now, don't just memorize the phrases; actively use them in conversation.
 Start with simple exercises, such as writing out the time in Spanish for various activities in your daily routine.
 Then, move on to more complex exercises, such as describing a schedule of events or role-playing a conversation where you need to arrange a meeting time.
 Use language learning apps or online resources that offer interactive exercises and feedback.

 By following these tips and seeking out opportunities to practice, you can significantly improve your ability to tell time in Spanish and communicate effectively in a variety of situations.